 Which issues were considered most strategic and the reasons for those issues being the most strategic are shown in figure 3.
 The phrases in the centre are the issues that were most strategic for each interviewee.
 Colour coding is used to indicate the interviewee.
 Two interviewees offered three issues, two offered four issues, two offered five issues and one offered six issues.
 In follow-up interviews approximately one month later all confirmed the issue was still the most strategic and for the same reasons.
 Three interviewees reported changes in the relationship between the most strategic issues and the other issues using the phrases "more polarised", "more emphasis" and the "gap had narrowed".
 This indicates a degree of stability to the data.
 The reasons for an issue being most strategic are grouped together in emergent themes.
 The interviewees indicated they were content with this grouping and the labels.
-The themes were not necessarily mutually exclusive and some reasons to themes but to generate a parsimonious set of themes that sufficiently represented the range of reasons provided by interviewees.
+The themes were not necessarily mutually exclusive and some reasons could have been allocated to more than one theme.
+The purpose was not to definitively allocate reasons to themes but to generate a parsimonious set of themes that sufficiently represented the range of reasons provided by interviewees.
 The themes generated from the data are discussed below.